innobright/help.innobright.com/src/overview/how-does-altus-compare.rst

 ..
 Note::

-   Quality Differences: Renderman has blotchy shadows near the tire rims and blotchy highlights on the grill.
+   Quality Differences: Renderman tends to leave blotchy shadows in low light situations.
+This becomes apparent if exposure is adjusted to clearly see the differences.
+The shadows behind the rim, under the tire and inside the handle all appear blotchy.